dpays/esteem8app.github.io/docs/strategies/Strategy-planner.md

 * Strategy must be realist and composed of directives that can be nested.
 * Directives must be optimally allocated within the path to achieve an objective.
- * Optimally allocated = not too much directives to loose effort re-planning because of unknown events and too less to loose effort asking too much what to do.

 ## Principles